-It is the policy of EDD to assign appropriate veteran status and provide priority services to all eligible veterans, Transitioning Service Members, and eligible spouses.
+It is the policy of the EDD to assign appropriate veteran staff and provide priority services to all eligible veterans, transitioning service members, and eligible spouses.

 Please Note: REALifeline/Wounded Warrior assigned designees are included as eligible persons and should also be provided services.